-Market and selection risks - market risk is the risk that one or more markets in which the Fund invests will go down in value, including the possibility that the markets will go down sharply and unpredictably.
-Selection risk is the risk that the securities selected by the Fund's subadviser will underperform the markets, the relevant indexes or the securities selected by other funds with similar investment objectives and investment strategies.
+Selection risk - selection risk is the risk that the securities selected by the Fund's subadviser will underperform the markets, the relevant indexes or the securities selected by other funds with similar investment objectives and investment strategies.

 Prepayment and call risk - certain bonds will be paid off by the issuer more quickly than anticipated.
 If this happens, the Fund may be required to invest the proceeds in securities with lower yields.